bhaberer/cinch-rabbit/README.md

     @bot = Cinch::Bot.new do
       configure do |c|
-        c.plugins.plugins = [Cinch::Plugins::Hangouts]
+        c.plugins.plugins = [Cinch::Plugins::Rabbit]
       end
     end

-Then in channel use !hangouts to get notifications of the hangouts that have been linked recently.
+Then in channel use !rabbit to get notifications of the rabbit that have been linked recently.

 ## Contributing